 b) Two persons having special knowledge in matters relating to backward classes to be nominated by the Government.
 The term of the office of the Members shall be three years from the date they assume office.
 Here “Member” includes the Chairman.

-At present Justice G Sasidharan, High Court Judge, is the Chairman of the Commission, Sri.Sanjay Garg IAS, Principle Secretary, SC&BC Development Department is the Member Secretary and ,Dr. A.V George and Smt.
+At present Justice G Sasidharan, High Court Judge, is the Chairman of the Commission, Dr. A. Jayathilak IAS, Additional Chief Secretary, SC/ST & Backward Classes Development Department is the Member Secretary and ,Dr. A.V George and Smt.
 Subaida Issac are members of the Commission

 Officers and employees